-A student ID card identifies the bearer as the University's student and is only valid during the student's enrollment.
+Your student ID card identifies you, the bearer, as a student of Meiji University.
+It is only valid during your enrollment.
 Keep it with you at all times, and present it on the following occasions:

-- (a) When requested by University faculty or staff. - (b) When requesting a student discount certificate or other certificates from the University. - (c) When taking an examination. - If you do not have your student ID card when taking an examination, issue a temporary student ID card at the automatic certificate issuing machine or the School Office (issue fee: 100 yen). - (d) When purchasing a student commuter pass or student discount train ticket, and when requested by a railway employee while using these items. - (e) When using student health insurance.
-(The student health insurance card number is your student ID number.) - (f) When using the library or introduced to an apartment or part-time jobs.
+- (a) When requested by Meiji University faculty or staff - (b) When issuing certificates or requesting student discount certificates from the university - (c) When taking an examination. - If you do not have your student ID card when taking an examination, issue a temporary student ID card at the automatic certificate issuing machine or the School Office.
+The issue fee is 100 yen. - (d) When purchasing a student commuter pass or student discount train ticket.
+When requested by a railway employee while using these items. - (e) When using student health insurance.The student health insurance number is your student ID. - (f) When seeking a referral for an apartment or part-time job. - (g) When using the library